 We offer a wide variety of marginal plants with a constantly changing inventory throughout the growing season at our facility just outside Canandiagua, New York for your selection and purchase.
 We do not ship plants.
 If you are interested in a particular marginal plant which you see on these pages, please contact us to ensure availability.

 Marginal Aquatic Plants – In-Stock Availability

-At Willow Pond Aqua Farm in Canandaigua, New York, we offer an ever-changing selection of marginal plants for your pond or Water Garden.
+At Willow Pond Koi Farm in Canandaigua, New York, we offer an ever-changing selection of marginal plants for your pond or Water Garden.

 Our marginal plants include Pickerel Rush, Marsh Marigold, Palm Sedge, Tussock Sedge, Fox Sedge, Horsetail Rush, Marsh Hibiscus, Iris Blue Flag, Cardinal and Monkey Flowers, Arrow Arum, Dock Potato, Lizard Tail, and more.